 Based in San Salvador and sometimes New York.
 Iowan.

-Investigative journalist interested in security and development in Central America and the U.S. Storyteller.
+Investigative journalist interested in security and development in Central America and the U.S. I watch what happens in, around and under those two concepts.

 My work has appeared in The Intercept, The New Yorker.com, Foreign Policy, The New Republic.com, and Le Monde Diplomatique, among others.
 I’m four years into a long-term project about security policies, gangs and violence which I’ll begin publishing as pieces throughout 2018, as a senior fellow at the Schuster Institute for Investigative Journalism and the Fund for Investigative Journalism.
-I’m also part-time staff of the research teams at The Intercept and Field of Vision, where I’ve contributed to features like these and films like these.
+I’m a contributing writer at The Intercept, where I was formerly remote staff of the research team, supporting features like these and films like these.

 I’ve spent most of the past decade in El Salvador.
 Former teacher, NGO-worker and horse trainer.